 The Grand Trunk Road is one of the of South Asia's oldest and longest major roads.
 The road, often called as the "Gernaili Sadak" (the Generals' Road) and Sadak-e-Azam ('The Grand Road') covers a distance of over 2,500 kilometres (1,600 mi).
 It was built by Sher Shah Suri.
 During the British rulers of colonial India, the road was renamed as the Grand Trunk Road.

-Mana Pass is a high mountain pass at an elevation of 5,610 metres (18,406 ft) above the sea level, located in the Himalayas on the border between India and China.
-It’s one of the highest vehicle-accessible pass in the world.
+Marsimik La is a high mountain pass at an elevation of 5.590 m (18,339ft) above the sea level, located in the Chang-Chemno Range, in in northern India’s Jammu and Kashmir state.
+It’s one of the highest mountain roads of the country.

 Three Level Zigzag road is probably the most dizzying road in the world.
 Located in the Sikkim Indian state, in the Himalayan mountains, the road includes more than 100 hairpins in just 30km.
-It's one of the most scenic drives in the world.
+It's one of the most famous hairpinned road in the world.
 Get your adrenaline pumping on this exciting road.

 Neral-Matheran is a steep mountain road with a length of 8,9km, located in Raigad district in the Indian state of Maharashtra.
 You've got to be really careful with the wheels because of pathetic road conditions that could test the patience of even the most seasoned drivers.
 But you really deserve a medal if you've driven on the road.